What is a FIG?

-- Meet at least 4 times over the year to complete all parts of the project together:
+- Meet at least four times over the year to complete all parts of the project together:

-3. Meet at least 2 other times between, whenever works for your group, to discuss existing data, plan and conduct research, evaluate the findings, and make recommendations.
+3. Meet at least two other times to discuss existing data, plan and conduct research, evaluate the findings, and make recommendations.

 What else does the leader need to do?